Ivan-Yovchev/BSS-Experiment/README.md

 # BSS-Experiment

-A software developed as part of a course (Basic Scientific Skills) of the University Of Groningen
+A software developed as part of a university course (Basic Scientific Skills) designed to test participants on their immediate memory span.
+University of Groningen.
+Artificial Intelligence program.